 Frank Washington’s thoughts began to turn back to Dublin.
 Feeling he had enough of London he wanted to return home.
 The other three members felt differently and thought that London had still more to offer.
 Frank returned to Dublin and formed Cactus World News who achieved many great things in the music business.

 Stephen Travers of the Miami Showband gave great support and time to the band.
-He introduced them to Jim Miller, a Scottish guitarist, who had played with many bands in London.
+Tommy Delaney worked with Steve in The Prince Of Wales in Brixton where they met Jim Muller, a Scottish guitarist, who had played with many bands in London.
 Miller became the fourth member of the band.